Facebook tracking a rise in violent rhetoric tied to US presidential inauguration

 On Monday, Facebook banned content promoting the phrase "stop the steal," which has become a rallying cry at armed pro-Trump protests.
 The company was also blocking searches for "storm the Capitol" and flagging posts that include those phrases for further review, the spokeswoman said.

-Under pressure from civil rights groups, Alphabet Inc's YouTube suspended Trump's channel for seven days.
+Under pressure from civil rights groups, Alphabet's YouTube suspended Trump's channel for seven days.